 Van Gogh in Paris

-The year was 1886, and today hardly anyone remembers the twelve hurricanes, the volcanic eruption that destroyed a natural wonder of the modern world, or the murderous Haymarket riots of Chicago, while almost everyone knows and appreciates the art of Vincent van Gogh.
+In a year filled with significant events, hardly anyone noticed the arrival of a ragtag, unknown artist in Paris with an unpronounceable name.
+Today, hardly anyone remembers the twelve hurricanes, a volcanic eruption that destroyed the ‘eighth’ wonder of the modern world, or the murderous Haymarket riots in Chicago whilst almost everyone knows and appreciates the art of Vincent van Gogh.

-The story of Vincent’s personal life survives mostly as myth generated from a few events which occurred during the last year and a half of his life.
+Vincent’s story survives mostly as myth, generated from a few events that occurred during the last year and a half of his life.
 This is surprising because an excellent record of almost twenty years worth of letters survive, written to his family, friends, and acquaintances.
-Not only are they an unprecedented cataloguing of the artist’s work, they show us his hopes, his dreams, his disappointments, his failures.
-We know where he was, what he did, when he did what, his sense of humor, his affection for his family, and his monumentally bad love life.
+Not only are they an unprecedented cataloguing of the artist’s work, they show his hopes, his dreams, his disappointments, his failures.
+We know where he was, what he did, when he did what, his sense of humour, his affection for his family, and his monumentally bad love life.
 From the visit of his brother in 1872 to the last, unfinished letter in his pocket when he died in 1890, we have an uninterrupted, personal accounting of one of the world’s most famous artists, with one spectacular exception.

 Before Paris, Vincent’s paintings are best described as lackluster.
-His most famous work from that period portrayed a peasant family as caricatures, the colors of bituminous darkness and tarnished metal.
-Afterwards, his bright complimentary colors virtually leap from the canvas with an expressiveness seldom matched.
+His most famous work from that period portrays a peasant family as caricatures, the colours of bituminous darkness and tarnished metal.
+Afterwards, his bright complementary colours virtually leap from the canvas with an expressiveness seldom matched.

-The neighborhood of Montmartre unlike most of the industrialized world at this time was exceptionally diverse, inhabited by artists and laborers, prostitutes and clergy, as well as princes, paupers and everyone betwixt and between.
+The neighborhood of Montmartre, unlike most of the industrialised world at this time, was exceptionally diverse, inhabited by artists and laborers, prostitutes and clergy, as well as princes, paupers, and everyone betwixt and between.
 These people not only inspired Vincent, many would become the only group of like-minded friends he would ever have.
-To understand why this area was so unique, to understand the underlying social issues of the time, one only needs to be told about the birth of communism, the bombings of anarchists, and the rapid rise of labor unions.
-All were the direct result of the brutal treatment of most workers during the Industrial Revolution.
+To understand why this area was unique, to understand the underlying social issues of the time, one only needs to be told about the birth of communism, the bombings by anarchists, and the rapid rise of labor unions.
+All were the direct result of brutal treatment of workers during the Industrial Revolution.
 Wealthy individuals owned the factories, employed their own police, and made sure politicians did whatever it took to keep the status quo.
-The population required to operate the huge sweatshops created vast slums of unprecedented squalor in most industrialized nations.
-In 1886 there were fourteen hundred strikes in the United States protesting working conditions.
+The population required to operate the huge sweatshops created vast slums of unprecedented squalor in most industrialised nations.
+In 1886, there were hundreds of strikes in the United States protesting working conditions.
 In the Borinage region of Belgium, Vincent describes going down six hundred metres in a mine and seeing young children, both boys and girls, loading coal into carts for the trip to the surface.

 Another misconception concerns Vincent’s affairs of the heart.
-It is true that he never had a traditional, long-term relationship with anyone.
-But, he did live with someone in a family situation for a year, had affairs with at least five different women at different times, and is implicated in fathering three children, all before arriving in Paris in 1886.
+It is true he never had a traditional, long-term relationship with anyone.
+But he did live with a woman and her children in a family situation for a year, had ‘affairs’ with at least four different women at different times, and is implicated in fathering three children, all before arriving in Paris in 1886.